Jose Altuve Player Props: Astros vs. Angels

-Jose Altuve and his .511 on-base percentage over his past 10 games (115 points higher than his season-long percentage), will be in action for the Houston Astros versus the Los Angeles Angels and Reid Detmers on August 11 at 8:10 PM ET.
+On Saturday, Jose Altuve (batting .425 in his past 10 games) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 7:15 PM ET.

-He racked up three extra-base hits in his previous appearance (4-for-5 with two doubles, a home run and an RBI) against the Orioles.
+He racked up two hits (going 2-for-3 with an RBI) in his last game against the Angels.

 Jose Altuve Game Info & Props vs. the Angels